nesi/snakemake_workshop/01_introduction.md

 - Identify and troubleshoot some common error messages
 - Use wildcards to process all your data/samples
 - Multithread software to speed it up
-- Visualize your workflow by creating a diagram of jobs (DAG)
+- Visualize your workflow by creating a diagram of jobs (DAG), rulegraphs or filegraphs
 - Search for existing workflows you can use or adapt
 - Store your workflow on github